avcoder/unit05-lesson02/slides.md

 transition: slide-left
 ---

 # Data Structure: Linked Lists
+Can we solve the problem of copying an entire array to a new location in memory when inserting?

 <img src="/assets/llist.png">